 Study Abroad Program Overview

-Study abroad in Thailand in this exciting summer program which provides in-class instruction and field-based learning about community studies and public health.
+Study abroad in Thailand in this exciting summer program which provides in-class instruction and field-based learning about community studies, public health and population mobility.

 Designed for UC students with interests in pre-med, community and global health issues, this program provides topical coursework along with the unique opportunity for students to observe the provision of health services at rural border sites of Thailand and Burma (Myanmar).
 It is a chance to see healthcare challenges faced and solutions developed in border community settings.

 Working in multidisciplinary student-centered teams, this hands-on program teaches students how to listen to those providing established NGO services, how to interact respectfully with those in need of assistance and helps you gain perspective on what you might choose to do after graduation.

 Run by the Thammasat University School of Global Studies and designed specifically for UCEAP, this public health program is based at the Thammasat campus in Bangkok.

 Language of Instruction

 A very limited introduction to Thai and Burmese language and cultural study is required.